Skip to main content

 We may use or disclose the personal information we collect for one or more of the following purposes:

-Ā· To fulfill or meet the reason you provided the information.
-For example, if you share your name and contact information to request a price quote or ask a question about our products or services, we will use that personal information to respond to your inquiry.
-If you provide your personal information to purchase a product or service, we will use that information to process your payment and facilitate delivery.
-We may also save your information to facilitate new product orders or process returns;
+• To fulfill or meet the reason you provided the information.
+For example, to respond to your inquiry, process your payment and facilitate delivery, or save your information to facilitate new product orders or process returns;

-Ā· To evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by us about our Website users is among the assets transferred.
+• To evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding.

 We will not collect additional categories of personal information or use the personal information we collected for materially different, unrelated, or incompatible purposes without providing you notice.